 Lush, green houseplants can beautify your space, brighten your day, and even clean the air in your home, but they don’t always mix well with our furry friends.
 In fact, some of the most common houseplants—like aloe, jade, pothos, and lilies—are poisonous if ingested by dogs or cats.

-It’s important to know which varieties of houseplants are safe to have around pets before you bring them home, just in case your fur babies decides to take a bite out of one of your plant babies.
 The only thing worse than your favorite new plant being eaten is taking your cherished pet on an expensive and stressful trip to the emergency vet.

 Hardy yet featherlight air plants, or Tillandsia, can thrive hung from the ceiling in a globe, mounted in a chic frame on the wall, or arranged on a narrow windowsill—all places that are extra-tough for cats and dogs to reach.
 And even if your critters do manage to sink their teeth into one, it’s comforting to know that air plants are nontoxic.
 Choose from varieties like Tillandsia ionantha (also known as sky plant), whose leaf tips turn pink when it flowers, or a fuzzy, gray-green xerigraphica with long, curling leaves.